3m1n3nc3/ourzobia-php-documentation/README.md

 ### Demo

+##### Full Version Demo

-A working demo is available for your to try out Ourzobia PHP before purchasing, visit [https://demo.ourzobiaphp.cf](https://demo.ourzobiaphp.cf/).
+A full working demo is available for your to try out Ourzobia PHP before purchasing, visit [https://demo.ourzobiaphp.cf](https://demo.ourzobiaphp.cf/).
 The demo has no restrictions.

+##### Lite Version Demo

+A working demo of the `Lite` version is available for your to try out Ourzobia PHP before purchasing, visit [https://lite.ourzobiaphp.cf](https://lite.ourzobiaphp.cf/).
+The demo has no restrictions.

+##### Demo Admin

 - Demo Admin Username: `demo-admin@ourzobiaphp.cf`
 - Demo Admin Password: `demo`